 For every Festool mobile dust extractor, there is a matching filter bag designed for the relevant dust class and material to be extracted:

 For more information on dust safety, dust extraction and the Festool range, you can contact us directly.
-We also have a range of articles available in our News section.
+We also have a range of articles available in our Dust Safety hub.

 © 2019 Festool Australia, Tooltechnic Systems